The Geography department aims to enthuse students about the world they live in.

 - Economic Geography

-Within each theme there is a mix of theory such as the Demographic Transition Model or Longshore Drift, alongside twelve core case studies which give examples within the world.
-This includes local and global studies such as the Haiti Earthquake, Drought in the Sahel, urban challenges in Istanbul and the regeneration of the London Olympic site.
+Within each theme there is a mix of theory such as the Demographic Transition Model or Longshore Drift, alongside twelve core case studies which give examples around the world.
+This includes local and global studies such as the Haiti Earthquake, Drought in the UK, urban challenges in Istanbul and the regeneration of the London Olympic site.

 A wide range of skills are developed throughout the course including OS map skills, atlas skills, data collection techniques, data interpretation and data presentation.

 Key stage 4 geography involves two essential field visits; a visit to the coast and a visit to an urban regeneration project.